wolfys/DSP_Mod/RenderDistance/Readme.md

 ### 0.6.7
 - fixed a bug that produced an error when you were in remote planet view while mining something by hand. (thanks cdeath-zz for reporting and testing)

+### 0.6.8
+- added a config option to make the render distance settings slider persistent.
+- fixed a bug that produced an error when you were in remote planet view while mining something by hand or walking somewhere (thanks again to cdeath-zz)
+- fixed some random teleportation bugs and breaking out of sailing mode bugs